ttrujillo1987/puzzle_traversal/README.md

 Sample Input Puzzle Board: [[-,-,-,-,-],[-,-,#,-,-],[-,-,-,-,-],[#,-,#,#,-],[-#,-,-,-]]

-The goal is to find the minimum path from the source cell to the desitination cell..
+The goal is to find the minimum path from the source cell to the desitination cell.
 You can only move to empty cells and cannot move to a cell with a barrier in it.
 If there is not possible path from source to destination return None.

 You can move only in the following directions.